New York Yankees: 1973–1981: Steinbrenner, Martin, Jackson, and Munson: the Bronx Zoo

 One of Steinbrenner's major goals was to renovate Yankee Stadium.
 Both the stadium and the surrounding neighborhood had deteriorated by the late 1960s.
 CBS initially suggested renovations, but the team needed to play elsewhere, and the Mets refused to open their home, Shea Stadium, to the Yankees.
 A new stadium in the Meadowlands, across the Hudson River in New Jersey, was suggested (and was eventually built, as Giants Stadium, specifically for football).
 Finally, in mid-1972, Mayor John Lindsay stepped in.
 The city bought the stadium and began an extensive two-year renovation period.
 Since the city also owned Shea Stadium, the Mets were forced to allow the Yankees to play two seasons there.
 The renovations modernized the look of the stadium, significantly altered the dimensions, and reconfigured some of the seating.

 In 1973, Steinbrenner instituted a personal appearance policy that included being clean-shaven, with long hair slicked back or trimmed.
 In an interview with The New York Times, Steinbrenner stated the policy was to " instill a certain sense of order and discipline" in the players.
 The policy originated from Steinbrenner's service in the United States Air Force, which had a similar appearance policy.
-This rule is still in effect today, and enforced by his sons after George's passing.
+This rule was enforced by his sons after George's death, until it was modified to allow well-groomed beards in 2025.
 The Cincinnati Reds had the same personal appearance policy from 1967 until 1999.

 After the 1974 season, Steinbrenner made a move that started the modern era of free agency, signing star pitcher Catfish Hunter away from Oakland.
 Midway through the 1975 season, the team hired former second baseman Billy Martin as manager.
 With Martin at the helm, the Yankees reached the 1976 World Series, but were swept by the Cincinnati Reds and their famed "Big Red Machine."

 After the 1976 campaign, Steinbrenner added star Oakland outfielder Reggie Jackson—who had spent 1976 with the Baltimore Orioles—to his roster.

 During spring training of 1977, Jackson alienated his teammates with controversial remarks about the Yankees captain, catcher Thurman Munson.
 He had bad blood with manager Billy Martin, who had managed the Detroit Tigers when Jackson's Athletics defeated them in the 1972 playoffs.
 Jackson, Martin, and Steinbrenner repeatedly feuded with each other throughout Jackson's 5-year contract.
 Martin was hired and fired by Steinbrenner five times over the next 13 years.
 This conflict, combined with the extremely rowdy Yankees fans of the late 1970s and the bad conditions of the Bronx, led to the Yankees organization and stadium being referred to as the "Bronx Zoo".
-Despite the turmoil, Jackson hit four home runs in 1977 World Series and earned the Series MVP Award and the nickname "Mr. October."
+Despite the turmoil, Jackson hit four home runs in the 1977 World Series; hit three of those home runs on the first pitch of his at bats in the fourth, fifth and eighth innings of the sixth game of the World Series; earned the Series MVP Award; and got the nickname "Mr. October."